qsnyder/ciscou-1004/README.md

 ## Prerequisites

 These Terraform files are built to interact with an ACI fabric, and preconfigured to connect to an instance of the ACI 5.2 reservable sandbox within DevNet.
-This sandbox can be reserved by following (this hyperlink)[https://devnetsandbox.cisco.com/RM/Diagram/Index/4eaa9878-3e74-4105-b26a-bd83eeaa6cd9?diagramType=Topology].
+This sandbox can be reserved by following [this hyperlink](https://devnetsandbox.cisco.com/RM/Diagram/Index/4eaa9878-3e74-4105-b26a-bd83eeaa6cd9?diagramType=Topology).
 However, it is possible to modify the Terraform to point towards any arbitrary fabric, assuming that is reachable by the workstation on which you will execute the Terraform HCL files.

-Additionally, Terraform will need to be downloaded (the link to download is found (here)[http://terraform.io/downloads]) and ideally installed to `$PATH` to ensure that it can be found by the shell easily.
-Alternatively, a software such as (`tfenv`)[https://github.com/tfutils/tfenv] can be used to facilitate the easy switching of Terraform versions.
+Additionally, Terraform will need to be downloaded (the link to download is found [here](http://terraform.io/downloads)) and ideally installed to `$PATH` to ensure that it can be found by the shell easily.
+Alternatively, a software such as [`tfenv`](https://github.com/tfutils/tfenv) can be used to facilitate the easy switching of Terraform versions.
 These files have been verified to be function on Terraform 1.4.5.

 ## Usage